FireRescue1 Article Guidelines for Authors

-Publication on FireRescue1.com is the best way for fire service leaders, training officers and line firefighters, as we reach the largest audience of fire professionals in the United States.
+Publication on FireRescue1.com is the best way for fire service leaders, training officers and line firefighters to reach the largest audience of fire professionals in the United States.
 Articles are distributed by eNewsletter, social channels and optimized for search engine discovery and ranking.
 Many of our contributors cite their FireRescue1 articles as important to receiving conference speaking invitations and growing a national professional network.

 Lexipol is committed to conducting our business in accordance with the highest standards of business ethics.
 FireRescue1 editorial standards promote accuracy, fairness, balance and accountability, while promoting the advancement of the industry and the safety of those who serve their communities.
 Learn more: FireRescue1 Ethics and Standards.